 NASA's Ranger 9 was the final Ranger mission of the Block 3 series and closed out the program as a whole.

 Since both Ranger 7 and Ranger 8 had provided sufficient photographs of the mare regions (potential landing sites for the early Apollo missions), Ranger 9 was targeted to the more geologically interesting Alphonsus crater in the lunar highlands, a possible site for recent volcanic activity.

 Following a course correction on March 23, 1965, the spacecraft headed directly to its impact point.
 Only 20 minutes prior to impact, Ranger 9 began taking the first of 5,814 pictures from an altitude of 1,300 miles (2,100 kilometers).[[VIDEO.PLAYER||Ranger 9 Impact||A short film from 1969 showing Ranger 9 images as it approached the Moon.||/system/video_items/650_Ranger-9-impact-020423.m4v||/system/video_items/651_Ranger-9-impact-020423.webm||/system/video_items/652_Ranger-9-impact-020423.ogv||/system/resources/detail_files/2324_Ranger_9_Movie_320.jpg||Video of lunar impact.||Right||2324||false||false||||true]]

-The spacecraft crashed onto the Moon at 14:08:20 UT March 24, 1965 at 12.83 degrees south latitude and 357.63 degrees east longitude, about 4 miles (6.5 kilometers) from its scheduled target at a velocity of 1.7 miles per second (2.67 kilometers per second).
+The spacecraft crashed onto the Moon at 14:08:20 UT March 24, 1965, at 12.83 degrees south latitude and 357.63 degrees east longitude, about 4 miles (6.5 kilometers) from its scheduled target at a velocity of about 1.7 miles per second (2.67 kilometers per second).